senkik/senkik/README.md

-- 👋 Hi, I’m @senkik LORENZO
+- 👋 Hello
--  I’m interested in coding,
+-  Interested in coding,
--  I’m currently learning statistics and data science
+-  I’m currently pursuing statistics and data science
 -  I’m looking to collaborate on data related projects
 - 📫 How to reach me lorenzokibet105@gmail.com